krisono/AI-Dashboard/STAGE1_COMPLETE.md

-# 🎉 Stage 1 Complete: MammoAssist Dashboard Foundation
+# 🎉 Stage 1 Complete: AI Assist Dashboard Foundation

 ## ✅ What We Built